emartineznunez/AutoMeKin/docs/results.md

 ```
 More details can be found in the [user guide](https://github.com/dgarayr/amk_tools/blob/master/UserGuide.md)

-Example of an interactive dashboard (for FA), with the reaction network on the left and a selected edge (TS) on the right.
+Example of an interactive dashboard for FA, with the reaction network on the left and a selected edge, _i.e._, TS, on the right.
 Clicking on “Show profile” enables visualization of the energy profile as well.
 <p align="center">
    <img src="https://raw.githubusercontent.com/emartineznunez/AutoMeKin/gh-pages/assets/images/amk.jpg" alt="alt text" width="800" height="400">
 </p>

 ## Kinetics simulations at different temperatures

 The kinetics calculations can be rerun for a temperature/energy different from that specified in the input file after the keywords Temperature or Energy.
-You may also want to use the allstates option (see
+You may also want to use the allstates option as seen below.
-below).
 This can be easily done using the kinetics.sh command line script:
 ```
 kinetics.sh value calc (allstates)
 ```
-where `value` is the new value of the temperature (in K) or energy (in kcal/mol) depending on your initial
+where `value` is the new value of the temperature in K or energy in kcal/mol, depending on your initial
-choice in the Kinetics section, and `calc` is either `ll` (for low-level) or `hl` (for high-level).
-Finally, with no other options, the conformational isomers will form a single state (default for all sampling except vdW).
-However, using `allstates` as the last argument, the calculations will regard every conformational isomer as a different state (default for vdW).
-Each calculation will create a new folder named `FINAL_XL_molecule_Fvalue` (with X = H,L and F=T,E)
+choice in the Kinetics section, and `calc` is either `ll`, for low-level, or `hl`, for high-level.
+Finally, with no other options, the conformational isomers will form a single state, which is the default for all sampling except vdW.
+However, using `allstates` as the last argument, the calculations will regard every conformational isomer as a different state, which is the default for vdW.
+Each calculation will create a new folder named `FINAL_XL_molecule_Fvalue`, with X = H,L and F=T,E.

 ## Removing unwanted TS structures